powerhousepro69/videoinfox/readme.md

 #### Create unlimited playlists.
 Add videos to the Playlist from:

-- Search Results: &nbsp; Find for recursive searching and Show All for recursive directory listing.
+- Add to Playlist: Search Results. &nbsp; Find for recursive searching and Show All for recursive directory listing.

+- Make Playlist on Home Screen.
+Save all search results as a Playlist.

-- Directory Listings: &nbsp; Navigate Tree for one level deep directory listing.
+- Add to Playlist: Directory Listings. &nbsp; Navigate Tree >>> Show All for one level deep directory listing.

-- Directory To Playlist: &nbsp; Add all videos in the current directory to a new Playlist.
+- Directory to Playlist in Navigate Tree >>> Show All &nbsp; Add all videos in the current directory to a new Playlist.

+- Queue to Playlist:

-- Played List: &nbsp; Play Clipboard, Last Download and Play Line all write to the Played List.
+- Add to Playlist: Played List. &nbsp; Play Clipboard, Last Download and Play Line all write to the Played List.

 #### Start Autoplay on a playlist from the beginning to the end of the list or Start Autoplay from anywhere in the list and play to the end of the list.
 Resume Autoplay will start with last the video that was playing on Start Autoplay quit.
 Resume Autoplay will also keep track of the last video that was playing on quit.